 Unless you’re driving to Wilmington or Charleston, there is no Interstate that takes you directly to the coast of North or South Carolina.
 Instead, you have to choose a back roads route.
 This drive to the beach is always one I enjoy because the smaller towns offer vignettes of life you can watch as you drive by.
 Be careful not to speed, though.
 The cops love to catch beach traffic speeding through the 35 mph zones.

 We passed this house on our way, those yellow fields are straight out of Oz, as if the poppies and the yellow brick road had a baby.
 I had to take a picture because of course.

-While we were at the coast during our short spring break, I thought a lot about the place in life where we are now.
-The end of April marks 10 months since John left his job at the church.
-Part of the fog I’ve talked about lately is I’m sure because of this time of transition we’re living in.
-It’s what we wanted and in many ways what we hoped it would be, but in my eagerness to leave the parts of the job that were taxing on my husband, I forgot to grieve leaving the parts that were good.
+While we were at the coast during our short spring break, I thought a lot about the place in life where were at that time.
+It’s what we wanted and in many ways what we hoped it would be, but in my eagerness to leave the parts of our lives that were hard, I forgot to grieve leaving the parts that were good.

 One of my own personal struggles is a temptation to always look ahead to the next thing, idealizing the other-ness of what is not rather than embracing the essence of what is.
 That’s not always bad, but it is a delicate kind of learned art to be able to look ahead while also celebrating now, to imagine what could be without discounting what is.